What Is a New York Tax Warrant? How to Avoid and Remove Tax Warrants

 When Do New York State Tax Warrants Expire?

-New York State tax warrants stay in place for 20 years.
+New York State Department of Taxation and Finance tax warrants stay in place for 20 years.
 During this 20-year period, your ability to sell or transfer assets or borrow money will be severely compromised.

 How to Release a NYS Tax Warrant